 But on that occasion, almost thirty- five years to the day of that horribly traumatic experience only a short distance away in a county courtroom, I replied with an answer that changed my life - I said, “Yes.”

-Thus began a relationship between LCL and myself which continues to this day.
+Thus began a relationship between LCL and myself that continues to this day.

 I wasn't sure what had happened – only that with the help of LCL, a rehabilitation facility was located in Harrisburg that accepted patients with limited or no funds.
 They had a bed and I was admitted on September 17, 2008.
 It was only later in my recovery that I learned that my treatment was paid in part by the M. Patricia Carroll Fund.
 3